MikeYasnev/safeplace/Protocol.md

 This operation starts standard Monitor mode with continious recording (may be up to 24 h and cycle re-write after that) This is a good point for the device to clarify Geo coordinate once again and to recognize some objects in the focus.
-Orientation by object can help Provier to make clear picture of the Place (and make it Safe) Strong AI is expected here
+Orientation by object can help Provier to make clear picture of the Place (and make it Safe) Strong AI is expected here to extract faces, car numbers and etc.

 **StopMonitor**